 Geralt wants to protect her as the world wants her because of her Elder blood, which allows her to travel through space and time.
 At first, these two shows do not have that much in common.
 However, The Witcher is an epic fantasy series.

 Characters age and change throughout the two seasons.
 This show constantly evolves with medieval fantasy themes from singing bards to magic sorcerers.
 This show is slowly becoming a pop-cultural icon.
 Whilst the Witcher franchise was top-rated, from the books to the universally acclaimed games, The Witcher is reaching new audiences with this adaptation.
-From the excellent acting (especially by Cavill, who loves this franchise), songs that you can’t get out of your head, memorable characters, you’ll love watching this show.
+From the excellent acting (especially by Cavill, who loves this franchise), songs that you can’t get out of your head, and memorable characters, you’ll love watching this show.